 TYPE OF LAND USE: PERFORMANCE STANDARD(S): b.
 Shall also meet designated manufactured home standards (see 1.12 above), except that homes can be single-wide. c.
 Must meet the minimum number of floor plans and garage setback requirements in NBMC 18.34.050 for single- family design standards. d.
 No new parks are allowed.
 Existing legal mobile home parks or manufactured home parks are allowed to replace homes consistent with current code and shall not be subject to Chapter 18.30 NBMC, Nonconforming Uses.
 1.00 RESIDENTIAL: (continued) 1.20 Multifamily Structures a.
-In the NMU zone, new multifamily dwellings are allowed constructed on lots with North Bend Way frontage when commercial uses are placed along the entire frontage. or Bendigo Boulevard shall be second story or above in the NMU zoning district.
+In the NMU zone, new multifamily dwellings are allowed econstructed on lots with North Bend Way frontage when commercial uses are placed along the entire frontage, or Bendigo Boulevard shall be second story or above in the NMU zoning district.
 The first-floor residential portion shall not exceed 40% of the net area of the lot. b.
-For properties with more than 500 lineal feet along North Bend Way buildings shall be oriented to create unobstructed 60-foot-wide view corridors through the site to natural surroundings in locations determined by the city.
-These corridors shall provide visual penetration through the site to the surrounding mountains or other natural features and at least 50 percent of the area shall be open space.
+For properties with more than 500 lineal feet along North Bend Way buildings shall be oriented to create one unobstructed 60-foot-wide view corridor per 500 lineal feet through the site to natural surroundings in locations determined by the city.
+The corridor shall provide visual penetration through the site to the surrounding mountains or other natural features and at least 50 percent of the area of the view corridor shall be open space.
 An unobstructed view means there are no buildings within such view corridor.
 If only one corridor is required the entire corridor shall be open space, unless otherwise approved by the director. c.
 Multifamily structures shall be designed to include usable covered decks, porches, and/or balconies. d.
-Architectural features on buildings shall include large rough timbers, natural stone, hand crafted materials, use of natural materials, large roof overhangs, and other architectural features typically seen in mountain or alpine buildings.
+For multifamily buildings four units and greater Aarchitectural features on buildings shall include large rough timbers, natural stone, hand crafted materials, use of natural materials, large roof overhangs, and other architectural features typically seen in mountain or alpine buildings.
 No white vinyl window frames are allowed. e.
-For residential developments of 50 units, a mix and diversity of multifamily building structures shall be provided including duplex, triplex, and fourplex.
-No more than 20 percent of the total number of buildings in the development may contain the maximum number of dwelling units per building allowed.
-1.31 Adult Family Homes a.
-A North Bend business license is required.
+For residential developments of 50 units or more, a mix and diversity of multifamily building structures shall be provided including duplex, triplex, and fourplex.
+No more than 20 percent of the total number of buildings in the